mastern2k3/ranger/README.md

 # ranger
-A small folder watching tool that loads files into elastic search
+A small folder watching tool that loads files into elastic search.

 # Usage